49handyman/EquihashNompPool/README.md

 You do not want this on the pool server.
 The load will be too heavy and cause problems.
 These i5's can be bought on eBay for $69 stripped, $80 SSD drive, $60 Ram.

+On the right worldmap is the BANNED HACKER BOTS, on the left is legit connections, mostly Wallet Node Peers.

+Prometheus scrapers provide all the data for the dashboard and are easy to install and configure.

 ### Screenshots
 #### Grafana Stats<br />
 ![Block Explorer](https://github.com/49handyman/equihashnomppool/blob/main/docs/screenshots/dashbrd1.PNG)<br/><br/>